shiftyp/submodule-gh-pages-example/README.md

-git submodule add <the clone url for your repo> build cd build git checkout gh-pages
+git submodule add <the clone url for your repo> build cd build git checkout gh-pages cd ../ git commit -am "Set up gh-pages as a submodule"
 ```
 Annd you're done, and you can skip to the workflow section.
 If you alredy have a some work done then follow these steps: